contactandyc/another-c-library/2_timing.md

   p++;
 ```

 C allows for logic to be repeated until a condition is met.
-A while loop is technically defined as
+For example, a while loop is technically defined as

 ```c
 while(<condition>)
   do_something;
 ```

-or if there are multiple lines of code which need executed within the loop
+Alternatively, if there are multiple lines of code which need to be executed within the loop

 ```c
 while(<condition>) {
   do_something1;